Atsukoro1/omoidori/README.md

 in cloud so the features are here:

 - [] Voice recognition (maybe mood recognition and responding in the same matter)
-- [] Voice responses
+- [x] Voice responses
-- [] Some model that will move as it will speak, at least to look like it's something speaking with you (this will make it to not be Discord bot anymore lol but nevermind)
+- [x] Some model that will move as it will speak, at least to look like it's something speaking with you (this will make it to not be Discord bot anymore lol but nevermind) Is done partially, it does respond to emotions but does not have any additional body movement

 VIBE CODING AT IT'S FINEST
 This project is made with DeepSeek, just had a quick *ADHD moment* idea and really had to make it reality :D please don't look into the code, I'm retarded
 -- Edit - It's not quick ADHD idea anymore, I'm working on it for more than 2 weeks xd and without AI rn and I think the code is pretty decent - yay
+-- Edit (4/19/2025) It surprised me that it's a pretty decent project right now :O Just waiting for the hardware and I will make it run locally :D